-Who can raise requests Description Customers who are added to the project our team adds customers to the project via the Customers page, or by raising quests on their behalf.
+Who can raise requests Description Customers who are added to the project Your team adds customers to the project via the Customers page, or by raising requests on their behalf.
 Customers who have an account on this Jira site People with accounts on your Jira site are automatically added to the Customers list and can raise requests.
-New customers can create their own accounts in your service desk via the customer portal.
+Anyone can email the service project or raise a request in the portal New customers can create their own accounts in your service desk via the customer portal.
 Raising an email request automatically creates an account for the sender.
 If you allow customers to share requests, then people they share with also become customers and can raise requests.
 A honeypot technique is enabled to help prevent spambots from creating accounts through the customer portal.
 If login-free portal has been enabled by your Jira administrator, and this option is selected, anyone will be able to access your portal and raise requests without logging in.
 Learn more about login-free portal If this option is disabled, then your Jira administrator has not turned on public signup for service desks on this Jira site.
-Learn more about enabling public signup Men you choose this option, you have no control over who can create an account and raise requests.
+Learn more about enabling public signup When you choose this option, you have no control over who can create an account and raise requests.
 We strongly recommend that you use the Customers who have an account on this Jira site option instead, unless the requirement for a Jira account wont work for your use case.
+Read more in our security advice